Northern Sinai, Egypt. 30 December 2009. 7:50pm

-i am one of what ended up being 65. i was included in the original 100. i got the news that I was selected last night at 9pm. “pack your bags” my friend and coordinator of the media team said. “you’re on the list. you’re going.”
+I am one of those who ended up being 65.
+I was included in the original 100.
+I got the news that I was selected last night at 9 pm. "pack your bags" my friend and coordinator of the media team said. "you're on the list. you're going."

-we packed. wrote last email. some of us slept and woke again. but when we left our rooms at 6:15am, we were met with the news that the organizing team decided they’d made the wrong call in accepting the 100-person proposal without being able to consult everyone, etc. they were very sorry for the pain and challenge it had caused. so we would go to the bus, this perspective of the organizers would be shared and whoever still wanted to go would go.
+We packed. wrote the last email. some of us slept and woke again. but when we left our rooms at 6:15 am, we were met with the news that the organizing team decided they'd made the wrong call in accepting the 100-person proposal without being able to consult everyone, etc. they were very sorry for the pain and challenge it had caused. so we would go to the bus, this perspective of the organizers would be shared and whoever still wanted to go would go.

-very few of the people that had made it through the passport check already were firm all the way through. neither firmly on nor firmly off. there were a handful, though, that for whatever their reasons–and they were varied–knew without a doubt that they intended to go.
+Very few of the people that had made it through the passport check already were firm all the way through. neither firmly on nor firmly off. there was a handful, though, that for whatever their reasons--and they were varied--knew without a doubt that they intended to go.

-having been a witness, perhaps my Jewish colleagues will no longer send me email telling of how well Palestinians are faring. perhaps when the debates are riddled with charecatuers and hyperbole about either Palestinians or Israelis, I will have the trust of my own, undoubtedly limited experience. perhaps i can be a credible voice that contributes to the voices raised for truth, even if that truth is just my own. and…perhaps the people will not want us there as was suggested by the off-Busers. be that so, I will Bear Witness to that, too.
+Having been a witness, perhaps my Jewish colleagues will no longer send me an email telling of how well Palestinians are faring. perhaps when the debates are riddled with characters and hyperbole about either Palestinians or Israelis, I will have the trust of my own, undoubtedly limited experience. perhaps I can be a credible voice that contributes to the voices raised for truth, even if that truth is just my own. and...perhaps the people will not want us there as was suggested by the off-Busers. be that so, I Will Bear Witness to that, too.

 ps, we just became 75. ten of some 30-odd folks that had come to Al-Arish hoping to get across the border but ending up on house arrest in a hotel were just transferred to our 2nd bus.

 --- copyright ©MMXI. angel Kyodo Williams changeangel: all things change. (sm)